-Why (we think) the James River deserves to win?
+Why (we think) the James River deserved to win?

 The Thiess International Riverprize is considered the most coveted award of river and watershed restoration and is based on accomplishments in integrated river basin management!
-Being one of the finalists is a tremendous honor, and this is the first time that a river from the Mid Atlantic has been selected as a finalist!
+Being one of the finalists is a tremendous honor, and to be announced as the 2019 winner – is a tremendous tribute to the progress that we have made together with the Commonwealth of Virginia and many public and private partners!
+2019 also marks the first time that a river from the Mid Atlantic has been selected as a finalist!

 The James River, designated as America’s Founding River by the U.S. Congress in 2007 for its unparalleled history, has been the defining feature of Virginia for centuries, and it is growing steadily more important as water resources become more critical in the 21st century.